 Talk with a USDA loan specialist if you have questions about purchasing a home that needs a flood insurance policy.

-In additional to basic hazard insurance and flood or earthquake insurance, there are a few other standard types of insurance you should be aware of.
+In addition to basic hazard insurance and flood or earthquake insurance, there are a few other standard types of insurance you should be aware of.

 Builder’s Risk Policies.
 If you are building a new home or doing renovation on a home using a USDA loan, you will be required to take out a builder’s risk policy.
 It’s essentially a home insurance policy that covers the home while it’s being built.
 To be acceptable, the policy has to name you as the insured, or be a builder’s risk endorsement to a policy that names you.
 A contractor’s policy won’t cut it.

 H-02 Policies.
 H-02, or “broad form” hazard insurance, is kind of an upgrade from basic H-01 policies.
 They cover everything an H-01 policy covers, as well as falling objects, the weight of ice or snow, and malfunctioning electrical or other household equipment.